Digital Minimalism

 Ask what the app is for.
 If the answer is clear and bounded, it may belong on your phone.
 If the answer is "I just check it," that is a warning sign.

 Separate access from availability.
 You may need an app sometimes without needing it one tap away all day.
-That is the space where app blocking helps.
+That is the space where app blocking helps, especially if the goal is to block apps on iPhone without deleting them.

 Do not optimize for purity.
 Digital minimalism works better when it supports your actual life.
 The goal is less noise, not a perfect-looking home screen you abandon in three days.